 Never split 10s: it may be tempting to play the two hands, but 20 isn’t far off from 21, so be happy with what you have!

 5s Never, 8s Always: a pair of 5s should never be split but a pair of 8s should be split in all circumstances except for when the dealer is showing a 10.

 Always split Aces: getting a blackjack is, as they say, the name of the game, so splitting aces gives you two chances to do just that.

 Stick on 17; no matter what your gut says, just stick with what you have.
 Bear in mind that the dealer has to stick on 17, plus if you think even for a second about the number of cards in the deck and how much they add up to you will soon realize that the chances of getting a 4 or less are much lower than the chances of getting a 5 or more – just don’t do it!

 The fewer decks in use the better the odds are for the player; the biggest leap in the house advantage is between one and two decks, but it does rise, all be it less steeply, with every deck added.
-Therefore, in a choice between a single deck and multi deck game, always go for the single deck; in a choice between a 6 deck game and an 8 deck game, always go for the 6 deck.
+Therefore, in a choice between a single deck and multi deck game, always go for the single deck; in a choice between a 6 deck game and an 8 deck game, always go for the 6 decks.

 Rules vary from table to table, so the more player-friendly rules a table plays by the better it is for you.
-Specific rules to look out for are, the surrender rule; double down after splitting pairs; multiple pair splitting; and ace re-splits.
+Specific rules to look out for are, the surrender rule; double down after splitting pairs; multiple pair splitting, and ace re-splits.

-Remember that you’re only opponent is the dealer, so don’t look at anyone else’s hand, it’s not your business and it will distract you from your game.
+Remember that you’re the only opponent is the dealer, so don’t look at anyone else’s hand, it’s not your business and it will distract you from your game.

-The rest of the advice I received was basic common sense and money management; don’t bet anything you’re not prepared to loose, set limits, don’t gamble when drunk, you know the type.
+The rest of the advice I received was basic common sense and money management; don’t bet anything you’re not prepared to lose, set limits, don’t gamble when drunk, you know the type.
 Anyway, I hope these tips will be as useful to you as they were to me.